BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/workshops.md

 Hotels in the city centre are easily reachable both from the airport and UCD campus via bus.
 Note the Monday is a holiday in Ireland due to St. Patrick's day (17th March) falling on a Sunday.

-A hotels we recommend are:
+A few hotels we recommend are:

 - [Hampton Hotel](https://www.hamptonhotel.ie/)
 - [Mespil Hotel](https://www.mespilhotel.com/)